 Swift's family moved her to Nashville when she was just a teenager to pursue a music career, and she's been unstoppable ever since.
 As a child, she knew this is what she wanted to do after watching a documentary about Faith Hill.
 After relocating with her family and trying to get a label's attention with her demo, she was discovered by Dreamworks executive Scott Borchetta while performing at the famous Bluebird Cafe.
-Borchetta signed Swift to his new independent label, Big Machine Records, and helped her release her self titled debut album.
+Borchetta signed Swift to his new independent label, Big Machine Records, and helped her release her self-titled debut album.

 Swift was able to tap into the "teen country fans" market and became an overnight success with her albums full of songs that she either co-wrote or completely penned herself.
 Despite her transition from country music to pop, the superstar has not completely turned her back on her country roots.
-In 2017, she won a CMA Award for writing Little Big Town's "Better Man" which won song of the year.
+In 2017, she won a CMA Award for writing Little Big Town's "Better Man," which won song of the year.
 She was also featured on Sugarland's 2018 hit, "Babe."
 Not to mention she's in the process of re-recording all of her old albums and the Taylor's Version cuts of Red and Fearless were instant hits.

 1. "Love Story"